DenOfEquity/PixArt-Sigma-for-webUI/README.md

 ---
 ### added 01/05/2024 ###
-samplers
+* samplers
-captions in gallery (where linebreaks?) correct seeds for batches
+* captions in gallery (where linebreaks?)
+* correct seeds for batches

 ---
+prompt: portrait photograph, woman with red hair, wearing green blazer over yellow tshirt and blue trousers, on sunny beach with dark clouds on horizon

 ![portrait photograph, woman with red hair, wearing green blazer over yellow tshirt and blue trousers, on sunny beach with dark clouds on horizon](example.png "20 steps with 1024 model")

 ---